camunda/camunda-docs/docs/reference/bpmn-processes/event-based-gateways/event-based-gateways.md

 An event-based gateway must have at least two outgoing sequence flows.
 Each sequence flow must to be connected to an intermediate catch event of type **timer or message**.

-When an event-based gateway is entered then the process instance waits at the gateway until one of the events is triggered.
-When the first event is triggered then the outgoing sequence flow of this event is taken.
+When an event-based gateway is entered, the process instance waits at the gateway until one of the events is triggered.
+When the first event is triggered, the outgoing sequence flow of this event is taken.
 No other events of the gateway can be triggered afterward.

 ## Additional resources

-### XML Representation
+### XML representation

 An event-based gateway with two outgoing sequence flows:

 ```xml